anonymous-fserepo/LILAC/README.md

 The parsed results and evaluation results will be saved in the `result/` directory.

 We have provided the saved evaluation metric files of LILAC with different settings in the directory of `result/`.
-Besides, we provide the fully parsed results of LILAC in default settings (i.e. 32 candidates, 3 demonstrations and ChatGPT) in [anonymous Google Drive](https://drive.google.com/file/d/1OJcPjHCEjBIz1rCR98CO27JDX1O9AP7f/view?usp=share_link).
+Besides, we provide the fully parsed results of LILAC in default settings (i.e., 32 candidates, 3 demonstrations and ChatGPT) in [anonymous Google Drive](https://drive.google.com/file/d/1OJcPjHCEjBIz1rCR98CO27JDX1O9AP7f/view?usp=share_link).

 ## Running Sample: